Passive learning of active causal strategies in agents and language models: Experiments

 \subsubsection{Adaptive experimentation strategies}

 It is limiting to assume that the optimal policy requires intervening on every causal factor; that does not scale to realistic scenarios.
 Scientists are guided by domain knowledge that suggests which variables may be relevant to a given phenomenon.

-We therefore explored whether the passsive agent can learn to adapt its experimentation procedure based on cues about which variables might matter.
+We therefore explored whether the passive agent can learn to adapt its experimentation procedure based on cues about which variables might matter.

 To do so, we increased the variables to \(n = 10\), but restricted so that only 5 are relevant in any given episode.
 The other 5 are independent from everything, and the goal node to maximize is always one of the 5 relevant variables.
 The agent is given a many-hot cue that marks which variables are relevant currently, and the expert policy which the agent learns to imitate only intervenes on the relevant variables.
 In the training data, we hold out some subsets of variables such that the agent never sees experiments on these subsets, as well as holding out certain ancestor structures as above.
 We test the agent in settings where it encounters both a held-out set of variables, and new relations among them.